 CentOS itself is a binary compatible, repackaged version of Red Hat Enterprise (RHEL) source code but without the Red Hat support.
 New projects have popped up to replace CentOS 8, which are:

 - Rocky Linux (from the original CentOS founders)

 - Virtuozzo Linux (from our virtualisation stack provider, Virtuozzo)

 The Conetix team have been evaluating the use of each and all of these variants over the last few months.
 While the distributions are nearly identical, we also need to ensure all vendors (such as Plesk) have ensured and guaranteed long term support as well.
-This process is currently still ongoing.
+This evaluation process has identified AlmaLinux as the preferred distribution.